 It was a beautiful sunny day in Colorado.
 I was feeling happy working at home with my three Rotties.
 Suddenly realizing I needed something from downstairs.

 We began our decent rounding the L shaped stairs of my Victorian home, passing a huge aviary standing by sun lit window.
-Singing birds where fluttering about, gathering fresh nesting material I had placed inside, bathing in the fresh water and eating their seed and grubs.
+Singing birds where fluttering about, gathering fresh nesting material I had placed inside, bathing in the fresh water and

 Turning slightly to see another door leading to the back yard.
 Glancing left, another hallway to an office, bathroom and library.